Frequently Asked Questions (FAQ)

 https://www.yourdomain.com/renamed_xml_rpc_file.php

-* If it doesn't work, create a new WordPress user and try again.
+* If it still doesn't work, create a new WordPress user and try again.

 BASICS